Rúrik Gíslason

-Rúrik Gíslason (born 25 February 1988) is an Icelandic former professional footballer who played as a midfielder.
+Rúrik Gíslason (born 25 February 1988) is an Icelandic actor and former professional footballer who played as a midfielder.

 Club career

 Rúrik started his career with HK Kópavogur in his youth.
 Following a youth stint at R.S.C.
 Anderlecht, the then-champions of Belgium, he made his senior debut with HK Kópavogur.

 At the end of August 2005, Rúrik signed for Charlton Athletic, but failed to make an appearance for Charlton's first team.

 On 10 November 2020, Rúrik announced his retirement from football.
 He appeared on series 14 of the German TV programme Let’s Dance and won the competition.

 International career

 In 2011, Rúrik was chosen as part of the Iceland U21 squad to represent Iceland at the 2011 UEFA European Under-21 Football Championship in Denmark.
 The striker was named on the bench for the opening game against Belarus.

 In May 2018 he was named in Iceland's 23-man squad for the 2018 World Cup in Russia.